MichaelGekht/Employee-Portal/Payments_and_Benefits/Workplace_Equipment.md

 >
 Step 3: Send a check with proof of purchase to Pavel Emelyanov.
 >
-Step 4: Wait for settlement
+Step 4: Wait for reimbursement
 >
 Reimbursement will come with your paycheck on the last day of the month.